stevej/ttsky25a-rv-watchdog/docs/info.md

 This is a watchdog timer with a 32-bit counter and optional window feature.

-WINDOW_CLOSE is how many cycles until the watchdog timer pulls the output interrupt high either low or high respectively.
-WINDOW_OPEN < WINDOW_CLOSE.
+WINDOW_CLOSE is how many cycles until the watchdog timer triggers an interrupt.
+WINDOW_OPEN must be less than WINDOW_CLOSE.
 WINDOW_OPEN can be 0.

-Remember to ENABLE the timer after setting WINDOW_CLOSE if you want the watchdog to start working.
+Remember to ENABLE the timer after setting WINDOW_CLOSE if you want the watchdog to start.

+You can cancel a timer by setting ENABLE to 0.
+This can be done either before or after the timer has tripped.

-out[0] is an interrupt line pulled high out[1] is an interrupt line pulled low out[2] is a line pulled high for 1 cycle when PAT is set 1
+`out[0]` is an interrupt line pulled high
+`out[1]` is an interrupt line pulled low
+`out[2]` is a line pulled high for 1 cycle when PAT is set 1 `out[3]` is high if the watchdog is enabled
+`out[4]` is high if we're after the Start time of the window.
+`out[5]` is high if we're after the End time of the window.
+`out[6]` is unused
+`out[7]` is unused

 ## Register map